juliequeloz/juliequeloz/README.md

 ### Hi there 👋

+Learned Ruby, Rails, JS at Le Wagon Lausanne

+Currently working on some cool stuff!

 <!--
 **juliequeloz/juliequeloz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.